ssaigarimella/CS8803-DRL/README.md

 # PILCO Learner

 Implementation of PILCO algorithm in Python.
+NOTE!!!
+This branch uses JAX for GPU parallelization;

 ## Training Video